 Manually move the magnet plate to its lowest possible position.
 Write down the encoder position to determine the range of motion for the piezoelectric stage motor [1].

+Magnet plate as talent manually moves it down to its lowest possible position.
+Editors, maybe it would make sense to show shots 3.6.1 and 3.6.2 as split screen?

 60811_screen_capture_3_UPDATED_031219 – Video editors, please show from 0:36-0:54.
 Please use a zoom bubble to highlight the values moving next to “Enc.”

 Set the Travel Limits in the System panel to values within the range of motion determined in the previous step.
 This prevents the magnet plate from bumping into the culture plate or the bottom of the afterload tuning device [1].